top of page

 We believe that God is still active and thriving in the world.

 Jesus promised to be with us to the end of the age (Matthew 28:20).
 The God we meet in Jesus is active in ways that we see and don't see, in ways known and unknown.
 God works through the bodies and the lives of people around us - through teachers, through doctors and scientists, through the people in the check-out line, through us (the list could go on!).
-Even in the night, when it is hard to experience God at work, we trust that God is working to bring about life, healing, wholeness, and salvation, working to bring God's kingdom to this earth (here and now) - so that it is "on earth as it is in heaven" (Lord's Prayer).
+We trust that God is working to bring about life, healing, wholeness, and salvation, working to bring God's kingdom to this earth (here and now) - so that it is "on earth as it is in heaven" (Lord's Prayer).
 That's God's will.
 And God actively is working to make it reality.

 We believe that the Bible is the inspired Word of God.

 It is a gift of God, written by humans.
+Scripture is the inspired Word of God that points us to Jesus - the word made flesh that dwells among us.
 It is the story of God and God's relationship with God's people, the story of our relationships with God, one another, and all of creation.
-God uses ordinary humans to tell the story, and as ordinary humans, we are drawn into the story, we wrestle with the story (and with God! - Genesis 32:22-32), and we live out that story.
-In the pages, we find a story of God's love and God's commitment to being our God and to us being God's people (Jeremiah 30:22) -- a commitment ultimately made known, for Christians, in the life, death, and resurrection of Jesus.
+God uses ordinary humans to tell the story, and as ordinary humans, we are drawn into the story, we wrestle with the story and with God, and we live out that story.
 We are changed by the story.
 We live the story.
 We continue the story.

 We believe that God draws us together as a community.